|

 All about the new Vitronic Poliscan Speed Cameras

-They had been testing different speed cameras back in 2007 in order to replace the aging 27 Multanova speed cameras.
-Vitronic (manufacturer of the Poliscan) won the contract, with 30 of these new laser based speed cameras purchased with a staged deployment over the next 18 months.
+They began testing different speed cameras back in 2007 in order to replace the aging 27 Multanova speed cameras.
+Vitronic (manufacturer of the Poliscan) won the contract, with 30 of these new laser based speed cameras purchased for use around Perth and Bunbury.
 The Multanovas are being shipped to regional centres such as Geraldton.
-Since we are getting several phone calls per day on these new cameras, here are the facts: